4.6 Settlement agreements and other awards

 - punitive damages awards

-- Workplace Safety and Insurance Act, 1997, or Workers’ Compensation Act awards for past or future economic loss
+- Workplace Safety and Insurance Act, 1997, or the former Workers’ Compensation Act awards for past or future economic loss

 Structured settlements